-- 3.1.
-General Garden Meetings (or Regular Meetings). - 3.1.a.
-The general garden meetings are open to all, members and non-members. - 3.1.b.
-General meetings will occur on a regular basis, at least once a month, and may take place not only during the Open Hours season, April 1st to October 31st. but also - 3.1.c.
+3.1.
+General Garden Meetings (or Regular Meetings).

+3.1.a.
+The general garden meetings are open to all, members and non-members.

+3.1.b.
+General meetings will occur on a regular basis, at least once a month, during the Open Hours season, April 1st to October 31st.

+3.1.c.
 During the off season, November 1st to March 31st, general meetings may occur as may be necessary in order to manage garden activities during the winter season (fall leaves, snow and ice removal, trash picking, rat abatement, etc.), but also to manage administrative tasks, such as, securing winter supplies and garden materials, planning for the next season (new or repairing garden beds, garden items, pruning, seeds, bulbs, etc.), and GreenThumb Registration items updates.
 General garden meetings during the off season must accommodate everyone who may want to attend.